Choose Home Improvements that Promote Health, Wealth & Happiness

 If you spent way too much time last year hunting around for important documents, your other shoe, or that gosh darn pair of scissors, getting organized is probably high on your list of New Year’s resolutions.
 Putting practical storage systems in place throughout your home pays off by saving you time and energy that could be put to so much better use than endlessly rifling through the dreaded “everything drawer.”
 Here’s how to get a handle on the mess.

-It’s so much easier and less stressful to live in a home with flat surfaces that are clear and ready to use, closets that don’t threaten to cause a landslide when opened and items that each have an established place so you can find them whenever you need them.
 To clear clutter, it's best to start with closets or other storage areas first.
 Get rid of anything that’s outdated, run-down, broken, or unwanted.
 Once you've freed up space in those areas, you can then clear rooms, corners and other open spaces and put leftover items in your now spacious closets.
-Go room to room over a period of several days and take inventory, sorting and removing what's no longer needed.
 Set up easy-to-use home organization centers at key points in the home, such as entryways, mud rooms, and laundry areas.
-If you don't have an entire room designated as a home office, carve out a small but functional space in the kitchen or elsewhere for managing mail, making phone calls, and using the computer.
+If you don't have a home office, carve out a small but functional space somewhere — having a dedicated place to work will help you focus on the tasks at hand.

 Soon it will be time to start organizing for last year’s tax returns.
 Before that, take some time to organize the records for your home.
 Start by gathering last year’s home improvement and maintenance expenses.
 Some of these expenses may be deductible, especially if you own rental property, or can reduce your tax burden when it comes time to sell.
 If you made appliance purchases this year, find the receipts and staple them to the inside back cover of your owner’s manual.
 This way you’ll know where they are in the event a warranty claim becomes necessary.

-A laundry room can very easily become an organizational nightmare.
-These tips will help you create a bright, functional workspace you and your family actually enjoy using.
-Ample lighting is a must in the laundry room.
-Fluorescents and track lighting systems are both good choices.
-A waist-level surface is great for folding laundry.
-Choose an attractive, easy-to-clean material for the countertop, such as granite or seamless, nonporous solid surfacing.
-If you’re in the market for new appliances, stackable washers and dryers free up valuable laundry room real estate.
-Front-loading washers and dryers are often equipped with doors that open in opposite directions to make transferring laundry quicker and easier.
+Turned a cramped laundry room into a bright, functional workspace you and your family actually enjoy using.
+First, make sure the room is adequately lit, adding fluorescents and track lighting systems as needed.
+Make laundry-folding a breeze by installing a waist-level surface in an attractive, easy-to-clean material such as granite or solid surfacing.
+If you’re in the market for new appliances, stackable washers and dryers free up valuable real estate.
+Front-loading machines with doors that open in opposite directions make transferring laundry quicker and easier.
 If you need to work with what you’ve already got, some manufacturers provide a frame for stacking certain floor models, or machine pedestals with built-in storage drawers.
 Add a fold-away ironing board, collapsible drying racks, and a small bowl or basket for stray change and other pocket finds.

 A great bedroom closet system makes facing the day that much easier and can also be a positive selling point when it comes time to move.
 Quality components can be found at many home improvement and design stores.
 Also check out the products and online planning tools offered by specialists such as Schulte, EasyClosets, and ClosetMaid.
 If you don’t have the budget for a specialized closet system, there are plenty of inexpensive ways to improve closet organization.
 Many clothes closets can accommodate another hanging rod installed below the first fixture to double the hanger space.
 Make room for wardrobe additions by swapping your current hangers for slim, nonslip versions that take up less space.
 Install wire-rack or solid shelves for storing folded sweaters, and add baskets or bins made of canvas, rattan or plastic to hold handbags and other accessories.
 Hinged closet doors allow for hooks and knobs for robes, ties or scarves, as well as all kinds of over-the-door organizers, such as those with pockets for shoes.
 Alternately, a shoe rack keeps the closet floor from becoming a seemingly bottomless pit of mismatched footwear.